zahramoghaddasi/Seventh-Assignment-Socket-Programming/README.md

 If you encounter any issues or have questions regarding the assignment, please reach out to your mentors for assistance.

 ## Some Resources for Further Studying 🤓
-Consider watching the following videos to grasp a better understanding of how socket programming in Java works:
+Consider watching the following videos adn reading the blogs to grasp a better understanding of how socket programming in Java works:
 - [Java Socket Programming Client Server Messenger by WittCode](https://youtu.be/gchR3DpY-8Q?si=dSyRSnFmB6fLIpej)
 - [Java Socket Programming - Multiple Clients Chat by WittCode](https://www.youtube.com/watch?v=gLfuZrrfKes&t=739s)
 - [An IBM documentation on the **request-response design pattern**](https://developer.ibm.com/articles/awb-request-response-messaging-pattern-introduction/)